Benson003/decktech-flask/README.md

-To make sure this project runs Doe these commands first
+To make sure this project runs Do these commands first

 Set the Flask Enviroment Variables